zhy1658858023/Srvcast/README.md

+Statement: The prototype system for the Srvcast project was developed in collaboration with the China Telecom Research Institute.
+Due to copyright ownership issues regarding the project’s deliverables, other parts of the Srvcast prototype system cannot be made public.

 # ServiveNAT demo
 P4_16 based network address translation (including v1model architecture and TNA architecture).
 This is a P4 program that ensures L4 connectivity (such as TCP) while completing network address translation.